 Many first-time buyers focus solely on the mortgage payment, but the true cost of owning a home extends well beyond principal and interest.
 Maintenance and repairs typically run 1-2% of your home's value per year — on a $400,000 home, that is $4,000 to $8,000 annually for roof repairs, HVAC servicing, plumbing issues, and general upkeep.
 Property taxes vary widely by location but average around 1.1% nationally, adding roughly $4,400 per year on that same home.
 Homeowner's insurance costs $1,500 to $3,500 per year depending on your area and coverage level.

 If your property has a homeowners association, HOA fees can range from $200 to $500 or more per month, covering shared amenities and exterior maintenance.
 Closing costs at purchase typically total 2-5% of the home price — $8,000 to $20,000 on a $400,000 home — and you will face additional transaction costs when you sell.
 Perhaps the most overlooked expense is the opportunity cost of your down payment.
-An $80,000 down payment invested in a diversified portfolio earning 7% annually would grow to roughly $112,000 over five years.
+An $80,000 down payment invested in a diversified portfolio earning 7% annually would grow to roughly $112,000 over five years — try our investment calculator to model this scenario.
 Our calculator factors in all of these costs to give you an accurate side-by-side comparison.

 Renting is often the smarter financial move in several common scenarios.
 Short-term plans are the most clear-cut: if you expect to move within three to five years, the transaction costs of buying and selling (closing costs, agent commissions, and moving expenses) typically outweigh any equity you would build.
 In high-cost markets like San Francisco, New York, or Boston, price-to-rent ratios are so elevated that renting and investing the difference often produces a better financial outcome over even longer time horizons.

 Career flexibility is another important factor.
 If you are in a field where job changes or relocations are common, the mobility that renting provides can translate directly into higher lifetime earnings.
 Renting also frees up capital for other investment opportunities — funding a business, maximizing retirement contributions, or building a diversified portfolio.
+A budget planner can help you allocate those savings effectively.
 The key is to actually invest the savings rather than spending them, which is where the discipline of a structured investment plan becomes essential.

 One of the central questions in the rent vs buy debate is whether building equity through mortgage payments or investing the cost savings from renting leads to greater wealth.
 When you make mortgage payments, a portion goes toward principal, gradually increasing your ownership stake.
 Due to how amortization works, most of your early payments go toward interest — in the first year of a 30-year mortgage at 6.75%, roughly 75% of each payment is interest.
 Equity builds slowly at first and accelerates over time.